Skip to main content Skip to main navigation Skip to search

 BMSB treatments can be conducted by unregistered treatment providers if the treatment is not undertaken in a BMSB target risk country.

 BMSB treatment certificates issued by unregistered treatment providers will not have an AEI number unless the unregistered treatment provider is listed as ‘unacceptable’ or ‘under review’ on the unregistered treatment provider list.
-If there is no AEI associated with a treatment provider, brokers are required to enter the generic AEI for the country and treatment type.
+If there is no AEI associated with a treatment provider, you are required to enter the generic AEI for the country and treatment type.

 Entering the AEI for BMSB treatment

+The AEI is only required to be entered against the first tariff line of the import declaration.
 The only exception is for BMSB treatments of break bulk cargo, where the AEI needs to be entered against every line of target high risk goods.

-In the AEI field in a customs broker's third party software or the ICS, select the appropriate AEI from the list provided ensuring that the company name in the second column matches the company name on the certificate.
+In the AEI field in the ICS or third-party software, select the appropriate AEI from the list provided ensuring that the company name in the second column matches the company name on the certificate.
+All registered treatment providers (acceptable and unacceptable) are included in the AEI list within the ICS.
+Multiple AEIs can be recorded in the same location.

 There are three approved treatment types to manage the emerging risk of khapra beetle in sea containers.
 These treatments include: